fxxrytail/skzcode/content/support/skz-comeback/index.md

     - Speed must be normal.
     - Don't skip time, pause, and replay.
     - Turn off autoplay.
-    - If using desktop/laptop don't stream on multiple tabs.
+    - If using desktop/laptop don't stream on multiple tabs or windows.
     - If streaming with more than one device, make sure that different accounts are logged in and device are in different IP address.
+    - ❗ Avoid using split screen, streaming on background or pop-up screen even with Premium account.
+This will fall to low quality playback which means the views may be deleted.
 4. Stream other videos (fillers) around 3-4 videos with a total of at least 10-min long before you watch the MV again.
 Example videos are Stray Kids MV, skz-player, skz-record, performances from different channels, etc. Make sure you don't stream the same videos every time you stream in between the MV.
 5. Repeat from step 2.

 You may see different tutorials on how to do manual streaming but the most important thing is to not let YouTube think you are a robot.
 The following are my personal tips:

-* Interact with comments every other time.
+* Interact with good comments every other time.
+Be careful of bot comments.
+Make sure the comment are talking about Stray Kids and not a general comment.
 * Either skip or don't skip ads but if the ad is the Stray Kids MV do not skip it.
 * Don't stream for too long, you may rest after few rounds and then do it again.
 * Log in to different accounts.